How can we make legged robots walk better?

 Talk given at the Journées Nationales de la Robotique Humanoïde on 23 June 2016.

-The Zero-tilting Moment Point (ZMP) and its support polygon are the two notions thanks to which roboticitsts solved the problem of walking on horizontal floor.
+The Zero-tilting Moment Point (ZMP) and its support area are the two notions thanks to which roboticitsts solved the problem of walking on horizontal floor.
 Its historic definition presents two major limitations: all contacts between the robot and the environment need to be coplanar, and frictional effects (such as sliding or yaw rotations) are not taken into account.
 We present here a generalization of the ZMP "support area" that overcomes these two limitations.
 We show how to apply it with a linear-pendulum control law to generate stable multi-contact locomoting motions for humanoids in general environments.

 Perspectives on Motion Planning and Control for Humanoid Robots in Multi-contact Scenarios